puppetlabs/puppet-metrics-viewer/README.md

 Usage:

-    ./json2graphite.rb [filename_1 ... filename_n]
+    ./json2graphite.rb [--pattern PATTERN] [filename_1 ... filename_n]

 Output will be lines in Graphite's plain text input format.
 This output can be fed through a tool like `nc` to inject it into Graphite.

 Examples:

-    ./json2graphite.rb ~/Downloads/logdump/puppet_server/*.json | nc localhost 2003
+    ./json2graphite.rb ~/Downloads/logdump/puppetserver/*.json | nc localhost 2003

 The simple example can be used for small numbers of files.
-When more files exist than can be referenced as arguments, use xargs.
+When more files exist than can be referenced as arguments, use `--pattern`.

-    find ~/Downloads/logdump/puppet_server -name '*.json' | xargs ./json2graphite.rb | nc localhost 2003
+    ./json2graphite.rb --pattern '~/Downloads/logdump/puppetserver/*.json' | nc localhost 2003

+The `--pattern` flag accepts a Ruby glob argument, which Ruby will then expand into a list of files to process.

 ## Method 2: Static HTML Pages